Marcelo Barticciotto: Club career

 In 1996, Barticciotto made his return to Colo-Colo.
-He regained his form and was an important part of the reason that Colo-Colo would win three straight championships from 1996-1998.
+He regained his form and was an important part of the reason that Colo-Colo would win three straight championships from 1996 to 1998.
 In his final season, 2002, Colo-Colo would go on to win his seventh championship but was not a fixture in the starting line-up for most of the season.

-On January 12, 2003 he retired in front of more than fifty thousands spectators in Colo-Colo's stadium, Estadio Monumental David Arellano.
+On January 12, 2003, he retired in front of more than fifty thousands spectators in Colo-Colo's stadium, Estadio Monumental David Arellano.
 He retired having won the second most championships by a Colo-Colo player, behind only Luis Mena who has nine.

 Managerial career

 Barticciotto was hired to manage U. de Concepción in 2007.
 Barticciotto inherited a team that was on the verge of relegation and took them to the final of the 2007 Clausura tournament against his former club Colo-Colo.

 During the 2008 Clausura and with the resignation of Colo-Colo manager Fernando Astengo as the team was tied for first place in the table, Barticciotto was signed on to direct the team.
-In the first game with Baricciotto as coach Colo-Colo went on to defeat Santiago Morning 2-1 with 2 goals from Lucas Barrios with one being done by bicycle kick.
+In the first game with Baricciotto as coach Colo-Colo went on to defeat Santiago Morning 2–1 with 2 goals from Lucas Barrios with one being done by bicycle kick.
 Colo-Colo went on to lose the two following games which in turn earned Barticiotto criticism from both the press and fans alike.
-The turning point was a 2-0 victory against rivals Universidad de Chile.
+The turning point was a 2–0 victory against rivals Universidad de Chile.
 Barticiotto and Colo-Colo went on to the play-offs and obtain the 2008 Clausura championship and qualify for the Copa Libertadores 2009.
 On 17 April 2009 the Coach Barticciotto has quit Colo Colo, the new coach is Gualberto Jara.